 f) The jury presents the “Golden Tulip Award” to the director of the selected film in memory of Şakir Eczacıbaşı as the Grand Prize of the International Competition.
 This prize cannot be shared.
 The jury may also give the “Special Jury Prize” for a specific contribution by a director.
 This prize cannot be shared.

-g) The International Golden Tulip Competition will be supported by the Eczacıbaşı Group with a total monetary award of 25,000 Euros.
-This amount will be distributed as follows:
+g) The International Competition will be supported by the Eczacıbaşı Group.
+The monetary award will be distributed as follows:

 - 10,000 Euros to the director of the film which wins the Şakir Eczacıbaşı Golden Tulip Award;

-- 10,000 Euros to the Turkish distributor of the winning film;
+- 50,000 Turkish liras to the Turkish distributor of the winning film;

 - 5,000 Euros to the director of the film which wins the Special Jury Prize.

 a) The Human Rights in Cinema award intends to honour an artistic or documentary film that promotes human rights in accordance with the principles of individual freedom, political liberty and the rule of law.